 Step 2.
 Come back to Power Automate flow and instead of Microsoft Teams connector choose SalesTim (read here how to add SalesTim connector).

 Click on the action – create a team from a template and choose the Project Management template that you have built before.

 Step 3.
 Voila!
 Run the flow and see magic.
 In a few minutes, you will get fully provisioned teams from your SharePoint list.
-And in this case, you will get not only a standard team with the General channel.
-Copied private and standard channels, tabs with apps, pre-built planner, cloned files, and folders.
+In this case, you will get a standard team with the General channel and copied private and standard channels, tabs with apps, pre-built planner, cloned files, and folders.
 Moreover, teams are provisioned with governance settings such as a naming convention, permanent owners and members, privacy setups, and so on